happy-tcu/bakame-ai/replit.md

 # Bakame AI - Project Documentation

 ## Overview
-Bakame AI is an AI-powered English learning platform for schools with voice-first learning experiences, AI-generated flashcards, and pronunciation testing.
-The platform features a React frontend with a full Express backend API, PostgreSQL database, and OpenAI integration.
+Bakame AI is an AI-powered English learning platform for schools with voice-first learning experiences.
+The platform features a React frontend with a full Express backend API, PostgreSQL database, and ElevenLabs voice integration.

 ## Project Architecture